robgaston/osgw/index.md

 ---

 ## Ex.
-3: Geoserver install and basic configuration
+3: GeoServer install and basic configuration

 On your laptop, do the following: